 Communicate results and provide feedback

 Results should be fed back to collaborating partners and interested stakeholders, especially management.
 Communication methods and content should be tailored to the audience.
-Positive progress should be acknowledged and public recognition should be made of the contributions and successes of all partners involved in the project.
-Affirmation of hard work will provide incentive for staff to continually improve and be involved in the process:
+It is good to acknowledge positive progress, including to give public recognition of the contributions and successes of all partners involved in the project.
+Affirmation of hard work will provide incentive for staff to continually improve and be involved in the process.